ChenxiZhang-oss/teamwork/README.md

 # teamwork
 # We choose Project B - Social Media Data Acquisition and Descriptive Analysis
+## subject :Insights into Employment and Unemployment from Data​
 ## team member : Chenxi Zhang,Haowen Shi,Haomin Zhou
 # Our Plan
 1. Research Background and Objectives​